chigozieokoroafor/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home changes the working directory to the home directory
+3-listfiles lists the contents of a directory in a long format 3-listfiles lists the contents of a directory in a long format 3-listfiles lists the contents of a directory in a long format